These 3 governor's races could determine whether the Midwest reaches its climate goals

 Minnesota’s Walz has enjoyed a comfortable lead in the polls, but Michigan’s race has tightened recently, while Evers and Michels have been neck and neck in Wisconsin for weeks.
 Meanwhile, climate policy experts say that the outcome of this year’s governor’s races will chart the course for these states for years to come.

-“These Midwest governors, and the legislatures that are up for reelection in November, are presiding over one of the most pivotal periods of opportunity for action on climate,” Samantha Williams, Midwest region director for Natural Resources Defense Council’s climate and clean energy program, told Grist.
+“These Midwest governors, and the legislatures that are up for reelection in November, are presiding over one of the most pivotal periods of opportunity for action on climate,” Samantha Williams, a senior policy advisor to the NRDC Action Fund and an expert in Midwest climate policy, told Grist.

 Williams said that states have an incredible opportunity to clean up their energy mix and create a greener economy, but the clock is ticking.
 Governors elected this year will be sworn into office in 2023 and hold a four-year term till 2027.
 That leaves a little over two decades until the 2050 deadline that Michigan, Minnesota, and Wisconsin have set for fully achieving their clean energy plans.

-Note: This story has been updated to clarify Samantha Williams’ job title.